A sustainable solution

 We believe that what happens to our products after they leave us is as important as the journey they take to come to you.
 It is why we are committed to using natural fibres, and in 2020 are aiming to work with as many Detox-certified dyes as possible to reduce contamination to waterways.
 Born from the soil, natural fibres biodegrade and will one day be returned to the soil without harming it: wool takes 1–5 years to biodegrade; synthetics such as nylon take 30–40 years.

 We work towards minimal waste in everything we do through reusable solutions and no unnecessary secondary packaging.
-Nearly all of our product packaging is made with recyclable and recycled materials – paper or cardboard, glass or post-consumer recycled plastics, and by 2020 we want this to be 100%.
+Nearly all of our product packaging is made with recyclable and recycled materials – paper or cardboard, glass or post-consumer recycled plastics, and in 2020 we are making improvements on this.
 All our online packaging is 100% recyclable and reusable – made from recycled paper and cardboard.

 Keeping Craft Alive